 Now that you have finished using the EMDR Session Tool, you may feel a slight vibrating sensation in your head or body.
 Because the EMDR process repeatedly stimulates your brain and nervous system, people often describe this sensation as being like waking up suddenly from a deep sleep and feeling a bit disoriented.

 Don't worry this is completely normal with almost any EMDR session-it will pass quickly.

 The first thing you should do is take some deep breaths and become re-acquainted with your surroundings.
 Breathe in through your nose and into your belly-breathe out through your mouth.
-Do this as much as 10 times.
+Do this as many as 10 times.
 Let yourself come fully back to the present and get acclimated to your surroundings.
 Relax.

 Now that you are fully present, let’s look at your Impulse Rating, which means the level of your addictive urge.
 Ask yourself, on a scale of 0-10, how much do you still want to use or act out with your addiction now that your EMDR session is over?
 Did you Impulse Rating drop from the EMDR session?

 During your session, what images came up in your mind?
 What feelings did you have?
 Are you feeling better about the issue or problem that prompted you to do a session today?
 Were you experiencing physical sensations in any part of your body?
 Did you feel a tightness in your chest or did you feel upset?

 Be sure to take a few minutes to write some notes about your session and how you are feeling.